Lissy93/dashy/docs/deployment.md

 [Easypanel](https://easypanel.io) it's a modern server control panel.
 You can use it to deploy Dashy on your own server.

-To run Dashy in PWD, use the following URL:
+To deploy Dashy to Easypanel, use the following link

 ```text
 https://easypanel.io/docs/templates/dashy